offbynull/learn/Math/input/input.md

 You can confirm this by doing 250 * 3 then adding 2.
 The result shuold be 752.
 ```

-The way humans perform long division is similar, but it focuses on one component at a time.
-Starting from the largest component to the smallest component, the remainder from each division gets rolled into the next.
+This proess can be made much simpler by focusing on one component at a time.
+Starting from the largest component to the smallest component, divide but then roll-in (add) the remainder into the next component.
+The thought process is exactly the same as above -- the division is being performed on a component and the remaining items from that division are being accounted for because they're being added next component (which gets divided next).
 For example, 752 / 3...

 ```{svgbob}
                               753